Enjoy spring cabbage! We also introduce delicious recipes

 New cabbage, which is available in the spring, is characterized by its soft leaves and high water content.
 Compared to regular cabbage, it is loosely rolled, and feels light when you pick it up whole.
 It is sweet even when eaten raw, and becomes soft with just a quick cook, so it can be used in a variety of dishes.
 Here we will introduce some of the attractions of new cabbage

-As one of the vegetables that heralds the arrival of spring, it is easy to create a sense of the season, and its soft yellow-green color brightens up dishes.
-By enjoying it in season, it is an ingredient that makes it easy to incorporate the changing of the seasons into your dining table.
+As one of the vegetables that heralds spring, it easily creates a sense of the season, and its gentle yellow-green color brightens up dishes.
+By enjoying it in season, it's an ingredient that easily brings the changing seasons to your table.

 To make the most of these characteristics, it is recommended to use up new cabbage as soon as possible after purchasing it.
 To store it, wrap it in newspaper or cover the cut side tightly with plastic wrap and store it in the vegetable compartment of your refrigerator